aarushsingh06/cs50/lecture5.md

    {

    }
-3. If the boolean-expression evaluates to true, all lines of code between the curly braces will execute in order from top-to-bottom.
+   1. If the boolean-expression evaluates to true, all lines of code between the curly braces will execute in order from top-to-bottom.
-4. If the boolean-expression evaluates to false, those lines of code will not execute.
+   2. If the boolean-expression evaluates to false, those lines of code will not execute.
+4. if (boolean expression)

+   {

+   }

+   else

+   {

+   }
+   1. If the boolean-expression evaluates to true, all lines of code between the first set of curly braces will execute in order from top-to-bottom.
+   2. If the boolean-expression evaluates to false, all lines of code between the second set of curly braces will execute in order from top-to-bottom.